TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/RestrictAccessToFiles.rst

 and common package files like :file:`composer.json`.

-This "black list" approach needs maintenance: The Core Team tries to keep the template files :file:`.htaccess` and :file:`web.config` updated.
-If running Apache or IIS, administrators should compare their specific version with the reference files found at `root-htaccess
+This "black list" approach needs maintenance: The `Core Team`:pn: tries to keep the template files :file:`.htaccess` and :file:`web.config` updated.
+If running ```Apache`:pn: or IIS, administrators should compare their specific version with the reference files found at `root-htaccess
 <https://github.com/TYPO3/TYPO3.CMS/blob/master/typo3/sysext/install/Resources/Private/FolderStructureTemplateFiles/root-htaccess>`_
 and `root-web-config